Organizations are migrating to cloud-based data warehouse solutions 10x more often than on-premise ones, according to a Panoply report.

 While Amazon's Redshift is still the data warehouse leader across companies of all industries and sizes, it has lost substantial market share to other offerings, the report found.
 In 2017, 60% of respondents reported using RedShift, while in 2018, only 40% did, the report found.

-Other industry leaders like BigQuery and Azure SQL Server are not significantly picking up the slack, but smaller companies like Snowflake and Oracle are emerging as market contenders, according to the report.
+Other industry leaders like BigQuery and Azure SQL Data Warehouse are not significantly picking up the slack, but smaller companies like Snowflake and Oracle are emerging as market contenders, according to the report.

 Complexity is still a major barrier for data warehouse users: More than half of those that use these solutions characterize them as "difficult" or "very difficult" to use, the report found.
 Some 62% of RedShift users said they found it difficult to use, largely due to issues around complexity.
 And 81% of those using on-premise solutions said that complexity was a pain point.